What Is Subtalar Arthroscopy?

 For arthroscopy that involve soft tissue or bone removal, you may be allowed to bear weight early.
 Over the next several weeks, your activities will be advanced.

 All of these methods can help you get back to a normal level of activity after surgery.
-It may take six to 12 months for you to fully improve after surgery and return to your previous level of activities with less pain.
+It may take 6-12 months for you to fully improve after surgery and return to your previous level of activities with less pain.

 Risks and Complications